Multiplicity-free representations of algebraic groups: Introduction

 Next we mention the celebrated work of Dynkin \cite{dynk} on the maximal subgroups of classical algebraic groups over $\C$: much of this work amounts to classifying the triples $(G,H,V)$ having the property that $H<G$ and $V$ is an irreducible $G$-module such that $V\downarrow H$ is {\it irreducible} (which obviously implies that it is multiplicity-free).

-Going back still further, there is famous work of Weyl \cite{weyl}, and later Howe \cite{Howe} which brings multiplicity-freeness into the context of invariant theory.
-For example, Weyl's ``First fundamental theorem" (see \cite[Chapter 3]{Howe}) amounts to the statement that if $S$ denotes the space of symmetric $n\times n$ matrices over $K$, under the action of $GL_n$ (where $g \in GL_n$ sends a symmetric matrix $A$ to $gAg^T$), then the symmetric algebra of $S$ is multiplicity-free for $GL_n$.
+Our problem also has connections with a classical notion of multiplicity-freeness for an $H$-variety (see \cite[Sec.
+12.2]{GW}).
+If $H$ is a reductive group over $K$, then an affine algebraic $H$-variety $X$ is said to be multiplicity-free if $K[X]$ is multiplicity-free as an $H$-module in the sense we have defined above.
+When $X$ is itself a finite-dimensional $H$-module, this amounts to saying that the symmetric algebra $S(X^*)$ of the dual $X^*$ is multiplicity-free as an $H$-module.
+The irreducible $H$-modules $X$ that are multiplicity-free in this sense were classified by Kac in \cite[Theorem 3]{Kac}; this was extended to arbitrary $H$-modules in \cite{BR, Br, Leahy}.
+One of Kac's examples is $H = GL_n(K)$ with $X = S^2(W)$, the symmetric square of the natural module $W = K^n$ (or its dual).
 This implies that for the pair $(G,H)$ where

-for any integer $k\ge 2$ the $G$-module $S^k(S)$ has multiplicity-free restriction to $H$.
+for any integer $k\ge 2$ the irreducible $G$-module $S^k(X)$ has multiplicity-free restriction to $H$.
 This gives an interesting and nontrivial collection of examples of triples satisfying the above properties (1)--(3).
-The exterior algebra of $S$ is also shown to be multiplicity-free for $GL_n$ (see also \cite{stem2}), and there are similar results in \cite[Chapter 4]{Howe} replacing $S$ by the space of skew-symmetric matrices.
+Kac's classification includes as well the family of examples $S^k(X)$ with $X = \wedge^2(W)$, the alternating square of $W$.
+The multiplicity-freeness of these symmetric algebras is closely related to famous work of Weyl \cite{weyl} on invariant theory; see for example \cite[Chapter 3]{Howe} and \cite[Sec.
+5.7]{GW}, where connections with the First Fundamental Theorem are discussed.

+For the examples in the previous paragraph, the irreducible constituents of the restrictions $S^k(X)\downarrow H$ were classified in \cite{HU}, and a detailed discussion of these and other such examples is given in Chapters 3 and 4 of \cite{Howe}, which we shall use as a basic reference at various points in our work.

+To avoid any possible confusion, we reiterate that there are two definitions for the multiplicity-freeness of an $H$-module $X$: ours, and the one described above from \cite[Sec.
+12.2]{GW}.
+Our definition is much weaker -- it requires only that the single module $X$ is multiplicity-free, whereas the other definition requires this for a whole collection of modules, namely the symmetric powers of $X$.

-There are results of Stembridge \cite{stem} on tensor products that can also be interpreted in the above framework.
-Stembridge addresses the following question: if $H$ is a simple algebraic group over $K$, for which pairs $V_1$, $V_2$ of irreducible $H$-modules is the tensor product $V_1\otimes V_2$ multiplicity-free (as an $H$-module)?
+Next we discuss some results of Stembridge \cite{stem} on tensor products that can also be interpreted in the framework (1)-(3).
+Stembridge addresses the following question: if $H$ is a simple algebraic group over $K$, for which pairs $V_1$, $V_2$ of irreducible $H$-modules is the tensor product $V_1\otimes V_2$ multiplicity-free as an $H$-module?
 (To set this in the above context, take $V = V_1\otimes V_2$ and $G = GL(V_1) \times GL(V_2)$ acting in the natural way on $V$.)
 Stembridge solves this problem in \cite{stem}; we shall make great use of his results for the case where $H$ is of type $A_n$ (see Proposition \ref{stem1.1.A}).